erizov/Professor/semester_14/lecture_100_documentation_ai/personalized_docs/school.en.md

-# Personalized Docs
+# Personalized Documentation

 ## Simple Explanation

-Personalized Documentation is an algorithm used to solve specific problems in computer science.
+Personalized Documentation is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying personalized docs to solve specific tasks in personalized;
-- using personalized docs in production systems for docs;
-- integrating personalized docs into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of personalized docs:
+Consider a specific example of how personalized documentation works:

-1. Data preparation: input data for personalized docs (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of personalized docs to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the personalized docs algorithm do?
+1. What does the personalized documentation algorithm do?
-2. In what situations is personalized docs used?
+2. In what situations is personalized documentation used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does personalized docs handle edge cases?
+1. How does personalized documentation handle edge cases?
-2. What are the advantages and disadvantages of personalized docs?
+2. What are the advantages and disadvantages of personalized documentation?
-3. Can the performance of personalized docs be improved?
+3. Can the performance of personalized documentation be improved?

 ### Advanced

-1. What is the time complexity of personalized docs?
+1. What is the time complexity of personalized documentation?
-2. How does personalized docs work with large volumes of data?
+2. How does personalized documentation work with large volumes of data?
-3. How can personalized docs be optimized?
+3. How can personalized documentation be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the personalized docs algorithm.
+Perform a simple operation with the personalized documentation algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the personalized docs algorithm to a more complex dataset.
+Apply the personalized documentation algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the personalized docs algorithm in a programming language.
+Write an implementation of the personalized documentation algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.

 ---